getsentry/sentry-javascript/docs/creating-a-new-sdk.md

 ### 1c.
 OPTIONAL: Component Tracking

-Optionally, we may also track component renders and similar things.
+Optionally, we may also track  the duration of component renders and similar things.
 These are stretch goals, though, and do not need to be part of an MVP.

 ## 2. Server SDKs